Battyeford

-Battyeford is a village in West Yorkshire, England west of the town of Mirfield.
+Battyeford is a village which is now part of the town of Mirfield in West Yorkshire, England.

 History

 From 1900 to 1953 the village was served by Battyeford railway station on the Leeds New Line.

 Governance

 The village is part of the civil parish of Mirfield, and part of the Mirfield ward of the metropolitan borough of Kirklees.
 The borough council is a metropolitan borough of West Yorkshire.

 Religious sites

 Christ the King in Battyeford is an Anglican church and part of the Diocese of Wakefield.
 It was built in 1973 on the site of the original Christ Church which was built in 1841 and destroyed by fire in 1971.